MoonshinetheP/Envismetrics/joss-paper/paper.md

    index: 3
  - name: New Jersey Institute of Technology, Chemistry and Environmental Science
    index: 4
+ - name: New Jersey Institute of Technology, Martin Tuchman School of Management
+   index: 5

 date: "2024-08-30"
 bibliography: bibliography.bib
 ---